clementiaboo/BIOS611/README.md

 `docker run -v ${pwd}:/home/rstudio/project -p 8787:8787 -e PASSWORD=pw -t 611`

-Use a good password, not pw.
+Open a new terminal window and run
+`docker exec -it <container-id> sh`

 This will start rstudio, visit localhost:8787 in your browser.

-## Using the Makefile

-In the rstudio terminal, type

-`make derived_data/studalc.csv`
+Login using username = rstudio password = pw

+### Mac
+Run

+`docker build . -t 611`

+`docker run -v $(pwd):/home/rstudio/project -p 8787:8787 -e PASSWORD=pw -t 611`

+This will start rstudio, visit localhost:8787 in your browser.
+Login using username = rstudio password = pw

 ## Report
 To build the final report: